-Jeff works with volunteers and agency partners to coordinate trail construction, maintenance, protection, and outreach efforts.
+Jeff works with volunteers and agency partners to coordinate trail construction, maintenance, protection, gap closures, and outreach efforts.
 He also engages volunteers in stewardship events on the Florida National Scenic Trail.

 Previously, Jeff worked with the Student Conservation Association (’06 – ’13), as both a seasonal trail crew leader and a full-time staff member.
 For 4 years he managed a large SCA program and maintained 100 miles of the North Country National Scenic Trail through the Allegheny National Forest in Pennsylvania.
 He has led crews in Alaska, the US Virgin Islands, Arizona, Colorado, and Kentucky.

 Jeff is a graduate of Hampshire College in Amherst, MA, where he studied environmental education and outdoor leadership.
-An avid backpacker, he loves to spend time out on the trail, as well as playing music, fermenting food, and organic agriculture.
+An avid hiker, he loves to spend time out on the trail with his kids and the best trail dog around, Strawberry, as well as playing music, fermenting food, and organic agriculture.